Types of Degrees Appliance Installation/Repair Majors Are Getting

 |High School Diploma - or the equivalent (for example, GED)||69.0%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||20.3%|

 |Associate’s Degree (or other 2-year degree)||3.1%|

 Online Appliance Installation/Repair Programs

-In the 2019-2020 academic year, 14 schools offered some type of appliance installation and repair technology/technician program.
+In 2019-2020, 14 schools offered a appliance installation and repair technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.